ChristosChristofidis/awesome-deep-learning/README.md

 19. [Deep Learning Crash Course](https://www.youtube.com/watch?v=oS5fz_mHVz0&list=PLWKotBjTDoLj3rXBL-nEIPRN9V3a9Cx07): a series of mini-lectures by Leo Isikdogan on YouTube (2018)
 20. [Deep Learning Crash Course](https://www.manning.com/livevideo/deep-learning-crash-course) By Oliver Zeigermann
 21. [Deep Learning with R in Motion](https://www.manning.com/livevideo/deep-learning-with-r-in-motion): a live video course that teaches how to apply deep learning to text and images using the powerful Keras library and its R language interface.
+22. [Medical Imaging with Deep Learning Tutorial](https://www.youtube.com/playlist?list=PLheiZMDg_8ufxEx9cNVcOYXsT3BppJP4b): This tutorial is styled as a graduate lecture about medical imaging with deep learning.
+This will cover the background of popular medical image domains (chest X-ray and histology) as well as methods to tackle multi-modality/view, segmentation, and counting tasks.

 ### Papers
 *You can also find the most cited deep learning papers from [here](https://github.com/terryum/awesome-deep-learning-papers)*